rzeldent/platformio-espressif32-sunton/README.md

 These json files are to be used in cooperation with PlatformIO and contain defines that specify the type, presence and specifics the hardware.
 PlatformIO detects automatically these boards when this repository is used as a git submodule in the directory ```<project>/boards```.

+These defines are used by the LVGL drivers for these boards: [esp32-smartdisplay](https://github.com/rzeldent/esp32-smartdisplay).

 ## Supported boards

 | Type                                      | USB       | CPU                       | Flash | PSRAM | Cores/Speed | Display                                 | Size        | Display interface           | Display controller                        | Touch interface    | Touch controller                          | Audio                                     | Flash                                         | LED   | CdS                                       | Relay  | Link                                                                  |